-There are several differences in the Ukrainian alphabets used in the diaspora and in Ukraine, in particular, what we call the alphabet, the way we pronounce the letters, the melody we use when singing the alphabet (or the lack thereof a song), as well as the difference I only recently discovered — the placement of the soft sign.
+There are several differences in the Ukrainian alphabets used in the diaspora (specifically the community that has its origin from Galicia) and in Ukraine, in particular, how the alphabet is called, the pronunciation of the letters, the melody used to sing the alphabet (or the lack thereof a song), as well as a difference that I only recently discovered — the placement of the soft sign.

-When we (at least my Chicago diaspora community) sing/say the alphabet, we just say the sounds (a, b, v, h, g, d…), while in Ukraine they add an “e” to most of the consonants (a, be, ve, he, ge, de…) as seen below:
+When we (at least my Chicago diaspora community) say or sing the alphabet, we just say the sounds (a, b, v, h, g, d…), while in Ukraine they add an “e” (ɛ) sound to most of the consonants (a, be, ve, he, ge, de…) as seen below:

 I learned the alphabet to the melody of the song “Ой там на горі січ йде,” a song of the Sich Riflemen, which is another sign of the Galician influence on the community.
 But I’m not sure how widely this was/is used in the diaspora outside of my specific community.